 Sarcophagi and graves of figures such as the knight Tristán of Montenegro and a large collection of heraldic shields of the old Galician nobility.

 It is one of the headquarters of the Pontevedra Museum.
 The Dominicans arrived in Pontevedra at the end of the 12th century and began the construction of this Gothic temple in the 13th century.

 A church of the convent was built in the second goal of two years XIV, is of Gothic style with an important set of baroque altarpieces.

 Located outside the walls, next to or called Camiño de Castilla, it was located at Porta de Santa Clara, after five entrances to the old wall, next to Porta das Trabancas, at Praza da Ferrería, at Porta de San Domingos, not convent of San Domingos, at Porta from Santa María a Grande, to the Basilica of Santa María a Maior, to Porta da Ponte, to the Burgo bridge.

 In 1730 fíxose or main altarpiece, in the Churrigueresque style.
-Not inside the convent we can cram a beautiful cloister with a xardín in the shape of a cross, a cross and a fountain similar to that of Ferraría.
-Of course that Monastery of Santa Clara is one of the best things to see in Pontevedra.
+Not inside the convent, we can cram a beautiful cloister with a xardín in the shape of a cross, a cross, and a fountain similar to that of Ferraría.
+Of course, the Monastery of Santa Clara is one of the best things to see in Pontevedra.

 Things to see in Pontevedra Spain

 - Chapel of the Pilgrim Virgin of Pontevedra